1d Conformal Field Theory and Dispersion Relations: Introduction

 \subsection{Outline and Summary}

 In Section \ref{sec:dg2} we review the derivation of the dispersion relation of \cite{Carmi:2019cub} for CFTs in $d\ge 2$ dimensions.

 In Section \ref{sec:deq1}, we use the Lorentzian OPE inversion formula of \cite{Mazac:2018qmi} to derive a dispersion relation for the $4$-point function of identical operators in 1d CFT.
 The kernel in the dispersion relation contains two types of terms which come from the LIF for the principal and discrete series representations of $SL(2,\mathbb{R})$ respectively.
 The contribution from the discrete series is independent of the external operator's scaling dimensions $\Delta_{\phi}$.
 We evaluate this in Section \ref{Discrete_Kernel}.
 The term corresponding to the principal series however depends on $\Delta_{\phi}$.
 We can compute it explicitly only when $\Delta_{\phi}$ takes either an integer value in the bosonic case or a half-integer value in the fermionic case.
 We consider the case $\Delta_{\phi}\in \mathbb{N}$ in Section \ref{subsec:KBprinc}.
 The dispersion kernel derived in this section however only works for correlators which are super-bounded in the Regge limit.
 In Section \ref{subsec:KBimproved}, we obtain an improved dispersion relation which can be applied to bosonic correlators that satisfy a weaker Regge bound.
 The evaluation of the dispersion kernel in the fermionic case for $\Delta_{\phi}\in \mathbb{N}+1/2$ is discussed in Section \ref{subsec:KFprinc}.
+In Section \ref{sec:Pauloscomp}, we comment on the difference between our method for deriving the dispersion relation and the method of \cite{Paulos:2020zxx}, which uses the Polyakov bootstrap.

 Section \ref{sec:checks} deals with checks of the dispersion relation using generalised free theory correlators for $\Delta_{\phi}=1$ and $\Delta_{\phi}=1/2$.

 Section \ref{sec:HandKrel} contains the derivation of an integral relation between the dispersion kernel and the Lorentzian OPE inversion kernel, which arises by plugging the dispersion relation in the Euclidean OPE inversion formula.